JetBrains/kotlin-multiplatform-dev-docs/topics/overview/faq.md

 ### What IDE should I use for building apps with Compose Multiplatform?

 We recommend using JetBrains Fleet or Android Studio, depending on your project needs and expectations.
+To try a new multiplatform experience without juggling different IDEs and switching to Xcode for writing Swift code, try out [JetBrains Fleet tutorial](fleet.md) for getting started with multiplatform development.

-Learn more about which one to choose in [Recommended IDEs](recommended-ides.md).
+For more details on which one to choose, see [Recommended IDEs](recommended-ides.md).

 ### Can I play with a demo application?
 Where can I find it?